jquirossoto/node-typescript-express-ecs/README.md

 1. AWS account
 2. AWS CLI

-To deploy and run the solution in AWS execute the following procedure:
+To deploy and run the solution in AWS, execute the following procedure:

 1. Fork this repo.
 2. Clone the forked repo in your machine.
 3. Create create a .env file in the root of the project.
-The contents of this file will include the parameters for the Cloudformation template:
+The contents of this file will include the parameters for the CloudFormation template:
 * **CodestarConnectionId**: To generate the Codestar Connection, follow this tutorial: [Create connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/connections-create.html). **The value should be a UUID**.
 * **FullRepositoryId**: Specify the owner and name of the repository where source changes are to be detected.
 Example: user/your-forked-repo.
 * **BranchName**: Specify the name of the branch where source changes are to be detected.